Robust skink breeding programme

 In order to safeguard the species for future generations, new populations should be established on other islands and in pest free areas where they will be safe from predators.

 This sounds simple enough.
 However, the islands that robust skinks occur on are small, and as a consequence the populations on these islands are restricted both in number and genetic diversity.
 These skinks are in high demand for conservation and restoration projects, but we cannot collect large numbers of animals from existing populations to start new ones, as this could threaten their survival on these islands by critically reducing their numbers or genetic diversity.
-Because of this, a captive breeding program, providing sufficient numbers of animals for release into new areas, would be immensely valuable to assist robust skink conservation.
+Because of this, a captive breeding program (providing sufficient numbers of animals for release into new areas) would be immensely valuable to assist robust skink conservation.

 Across their natural range, robust skinks are genetically distinct between island populations, and were collected from several different islands to start captive colonies.
-So, the first step for the robust skink captive programme is understanding what island/s the current captive individuals originated from, and assessing their suitability for a breeding program.
-Part of this will involve investigating the genetic diversity of the captive population, which may have originated from a small number of founders.
-The NZHS will work with Iwi partners in the event it is necessary to collect additional wild animals to supplement the genetic diversity of captive stock, or start breeding programs for different populations of robust skink.
+So, the first step for a captive programme is understanding what island/s the current captive individuals originated from, and assessing their genetic diversity (as they may have originated from a small number of founders).
+This work will indicate how suitable the existing captive stock could be for founding new self-sustaining populations in the wild.

 Key Messages: